openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

 ========================================
-HPE 3PAR Fibre Channel and iSCSI drivers
+HPE 3PAR Driver for OpenStack Cinder
 ========================================

 The ``HPE3PARFCDriver`` and ``HPE3PARISCSIDriver`` drivers, which are based on